 If you have lost a cat due to FIP, remove any cat-related items that you cannot wash or disinfect, such as scrapers or soft toys.
 Clean and disinfect everything else in the environment.
 Time will take care of the rest, because viruses of this type do not have a long lifespan in the environment.
 It is recommended for several months (about 2 months or more), which is the standard for most infectious diseases.

 A cat with FIP should respond very quickly to treatment and no other medication is needed at this time unless clearly indicated.
 However, prednisolone, or corticosteroids in general, have rules for their discontinuation.
-Depending on how long they have been given, they cannot be planted at once.
+Depending on how long they have been given, they cannot be planted immediately.
 Be sure to consult your veterinarian for the correct procedure.

 Is it safe / appropriate to continue administering FIO (feline interferon omega) concurrently with GS?